Yandex Cloud

 • total: Events not processed by the canary or current release.

-• Connections: Number of web sockets connected to an API gateway.
+• Connections: Number of web sockets connected to the API gateway.

 • Disconnections: Web socket disconnections per second.